redox-os/website/content/news/this-month-260331.md

 - (doc) Ribbon split the [test suites documentation](https://doc.redox-os.org/book/testing-practices.html) into automatic and manual execution
 - (doc) Ribbon updated and improved the Quick Workflow page
 - (doc) Ribbon added the "Copy-paste prevent and reduce typos" tip in the [Development Tips](https://gitlab.redox-os.org/redox-os/redox/-/blob/master/CONTRIBUTING.md#development-recommendations-and-tips) section
-- (doc) Ribbon added the "Comment out configuration or code while testing is better than removal, to remember the testing conditions and prevent mistakes from forgotten logic" tip in the "Development Tips" section
+- (doc) Ribbon added the "Commenting out configuration or code while testing is better than removal, to keep in mind the testing conditions and prevent mistakes from forgotten logic" tip in the "Development Tips" section
 - (doc) Ribbon documented the "Sometimes you need to rebase your MR to fix the CI testing" rule
 - (doc) Ribbon created the [Notes](https://doc.redox-os.org/book/porting-applications.html#notes) section to bring attention to the most important details in Application Porting page
 - (doc) Ribbon improved and moved the [Packaging Policy](https://doc.redox-os.org/book/porting-applications.html#packaging-policy) section to the beginning of the Application Porting page